Have you ever asked yourself what the motives were behind France’s imperial expansion? Is there a difference between real and fake human rights?

 If you are interested in the BA in French Studies with International Relations programme, or if you are generally interested in International Politics, then you may also wish to register to attend our International Politics taster course from 1.30pm – 2.15pm taking place just before this French Studies taster course.

-Please note that this taster course is taking place in London and not Paris.
+Please note that this taster course is taking place in London.